w3c/wai-curricula/content/content-author/multimedia.md

 Descriptions explain visual information needed to understand the content for people who are blind and others who cannot see the video.

-Show examples of videos containing such descriptions and demonstrate different approaches to providing description of visual information.
+Show examples of videos containing such descriptions and demonstrate different approaches for providing description of visual information.

 #### Learning Outcomes for Topic

 Students should be able to:

-* explain description of visual information as information (including text in the video) for people who cannot see the video to understand the content
+* define description of visual information as information (including text in the video) for people who don't see the video to understand the content
-* identify different approaches to providing descriptions of visual information, including:
+* identify different approaches for providing descriptions of visual information, including:
   * integrated (speakers describe the relevant information)
+  * narrative
-  * narrative (included in the main audio track and provided in an alternative version of the video)
+    * included in the main audio track of an alternative version of the video
     * provided in a separate audio track or text file (if supported by the media player)
-* ensure availability of description of visual information when required
+* ensure description of visual information is available when required

 #### Teaching Ideas for Topic

 Optional ideas to teach the learning outcomes:

-* Define descriptions of visual information as information (including text in the video) for people who cannot see the video to understand the content.
-Explain that different regions have different names for audio descriptions, including audio descriptions, video descriptions, or described videos.
+* Define description of visual information as information (including text in the video) for people who cannot see the video to understand the content.
+Explain that different regions have different names for description, including audio descriptions, video descriptions, and described videos.
-* Explain different techniques for integrating descriptions as part of the audio content of the video.
-This includes having the speakers verbalize the relevant information that is needed to understand the video without seeing it.
-Emphasize that this reduces the need for additional descriptions.
+* Discuss different approaches for integrating descriptions as part of the audio content of the video.
+This includes having the speakers verbalize the relevant information needed to understand the video without seeing it.
+Emphasize that it is best practice to plan for integrated descriptions early on in the creation process to minimizes the need for additional descriptions.
-* Explain narrative descriptions as those included in the audio of the video.
-These can be provided on an alternative version of the video or in an audio file (if supported by the media player).
+* Define narrative descriptions as those included in the audio of the video.
+These can be provided in the main audio file of an alternative version of the video or in a separate audio file (if supported by the media player).

 #### Ideas to Assess Knowledge for Topic